Skadabucci/vagrant-ruby-dev/README.md

 Vagrant  precise64 box with Ruby 2.0.0, RVM, and Rails 4.0.0 This file will hold your hand through setting up a development environment for developing a ruby on rails project.

+##NOTE: These setup instructions have been automated in the provision script

 Open shell and **navigate to your VirtualBox directory and run:**
 ```bash
 git clone https://github.com/Boomerkuwanger/vagrant-ruby-dev.git